decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 An Issuer of a VC MAY have an ID Hub serviceEndpoint in the Issuer's DID Document.
 ID Hubs are the single endpoint to look up objects associated with a DID, as defined in [Identity-Hub].
 Below is a non-normative example of a DID Document that includes a serviceEndpoint:

-Note: The ID Hub spec is published as a v0.0.1 predraft of [Decentralized Web Node](https://identity.foundation/decentralized-web-node/spec/).
-We will continue to use the term ID Hub rather than Decentralized Web Node to avoid confusion.
-We do not have plans to use a current version of Decentralized Web Node at this time.

 ```json
 "service": [